Full-time: 2 years

 Typically applicants go through a selection and interview process that usually includes attending an experiential workshop as well as a formal individual interview which includes a discussion of a portfolio of your artwork.

-Your portfolio should demonstrate your current artwork and have no more than 10 completed images and one sketch book.
-The work needs to be your own personal work, i.e. not client work or work produced though facilitation of others and, where possible, actual images need to be brought.
+Your portfolio should demonstrate your current artwork created in the past year and offer 10 completed images and one sketchbook.
+The work needs to be your own personal work, i.e. not client work or work produced through the facilitation of others and, where possible, actual images need to be brought.
 If this is not possible then photographs will be accepted.

 Limited places available